RollSight dice tray camera in use - dice rolling on gaming desk

 Planned

-Planned hookup for the lightweight browser VTT many one-shot groups love.
+Planned support for the simple browser-based table many one-shot groups love.

 • Session-friendly setup